pubnub/moderation-dashboard/how-to-design-modertable-app.md

       },
    ```

-   To design a moderate-able one needs to fetch messages with message actions and check if there is a deleted action added to that message.
+   To design a chat app that responds to these Admin actions, one needs to ensure that the chat app [listens for messageAction events](https://www.pubnub.com/docs/messages/actions), and updates the message history view appropriately.
+Similarly, when a chat app fetches messages from [PubNub Storage](https://www.pubnub.com/docs/messages/storage#retrieving-messages) via the History API, it should ensure that any messageAction data returned is processed appropriately.

-4. Automatic Moderation
+5. Automatic Moderation

-   The Moderation Dashboard expects payload to be in below format for text and image moderation.
+   The Moderation Dashboard deploys [PubNub Functions](https://www.pubnub.com/docs/functions/overview) to perform automatic Text and Image moderation.
+These functions are invoked when a `Before Publish or Fire` (for text moderation) or a `Before Publish File` (for image moderation) event occurs.
+The logic in these functions expects the publish payloads to be in below format for text and image moderation.

    ```json
    {